Gonzalez & Waddington – Attorneys at Law

 Military Defense Lawyer Answers Commonly Military Law Questions

-Criminal defense attorney, Michael Waddington, discusses whether there is Double Jeopardy in the Military Justice System.
-Call 1-800-921-8607 to speak with a criminal defense assault defense attorney today.
+Criminal defense attorney Michael Waddington discusses whether there is Double Jeopardy in the Military Justice System.
+Call 1-800-921-8607 to speak with a criminal assault defense attorney today.

 Double Jeopardy

 Can you be tried by the federal government and by the state for the same offense?
 The answer is yes.
-You can be tried by both the federal government, and the state for a case stemming from the same incident.
+You can be tried by the federal government and the state for a case stemming from the same incident.
 However, it usually will come down to whether or not there’s an agreement between the state court and the military or federal court.
-Generally speaking, the government does not want to waste resources by trying the same person for the same crime, although it is permissible to do so.
+Generally speaking, the government does not want to waste resources by trying the same person for the same crime, although it is permissible.

 The reason is that, under the Constitution, double jeopardy applies only to sovereigns.
-The state government is considered a sovereign, or a separate entity, and the federal government is also considered a separate entity.
-They’re not the same sovereign. therefore, one could charge you, and the other could charge you at the same time for the same offense.
+The state government is considered a sovereign or a separate entity, and the federal government is also considered a separate entity.
+They’re not the same sovereign. therefore, one could charge you, and the other could charge you simultaneously for the same offense.
 A person could go to trial and be serving sentences for both.
 This is very unlikely, however, because most states don’t have the resources to waste time and prosecute you for the same thing the military just got a conviction on.

 You can be Tried in a State and Federal Court for the Same Criminal Conduct